ENCCS/julia-for-hpc/content/multithreading.rst

 If we run this in a Julia session and monitor the resource usage (e.g. via ``top``) we can see that all cores on our computers are used!

-But to beyond that, Julia supports four main types of parallel programming:
+But to go beyond that, Julia supports four main types of parallel programming:

 - **Asynchronous tasks or coroutines**: Tasks allow suspending and resuming computations for I/O, event handling and similar patterns.
 Not really HPC and